-Both can make sense, but the costs of capital are often underestimated with warehouse-intensive set-ups.
+Both setups can make sense, however, the costs of capital are often underestimated with warehouse-intensive set-ups.
 Costs of capital are the reflection of the costs of your stored goods.
 Since this capital is tied up and therefore cannot be invested profitably, they are opportunity costs.

 A simplified calculation with the following assumptions can help you to understand these costs

 You´ve got 5.000 articles of a product in stock that are sold in one month.

 Final Stock level: 0 items

 Average stock: 2.500 items

 Rate of interest: 2,8 %

 Amount of days per month / per year: 30 / 360